 The striking and austere Gothic revival architecture of the Parliament buildings and the Chateau Laurier swaddle Ottawa in history and formality, but a well laid out city plan that is human in scale and pedestrian-friendly brings the city down to earth.

 Many of the best things to do in Ottawa are affordable or even free.
-A tour of parliament, skate down the famous Rideau Canal (a UNESCO World Heritage Site), or wander around Byward Market are just some of the low-cost options in Ottawa.
+A tour of parliament, skate down the famous Rideau Canal (a UNESCO World Heritage Site), or wander around charming Byward Market are just some of the low-cost options in Ottawa.

-Niagara Falls is particularly impressive given it is plop in the middle of Canada's most densely populated region in Southern Ontario and not in some deep, remote brush or canyon.
+Niagara Falls is particularly impressive given it is plopped in the middle of Canada's most densely populated region in Southern Ontario and not in some deep, remote brush or canyon.

-Congested, bustling and multicultural, Toronto is a constant buzz of excitement featuring heaps of big-city attractions like shopping malls, theatres, museums and more.
+Congested, bustling and multicultural, Toronto is a constant buzz of excitement featuring heaps of big-city attractions like shopping malls, theaters, museums, and more.

 Toronto's splashy, big-ticket attractions include the CN Tower, the Eaton Centre, Ripley's Aquarium, the Royal Ontario Museum, and Canada's Wonderland.
-If you're planning to visit a few attractions, consider getting a Toronto City Pass, which gets you half price admission and VIP entry making it easy to save money on some of the city's top attractions.
+If you're planning to visit a few attractions, consider getting a Toronto City Pass, which gets you half-price admission and VIP entry making it easy to save money on some of the city's top attractions.

 Wine tasting is more than just the consumption of the delicious nectar; it is the whole experience of moving from winery to winery in a divine setting, chatting to friendly, informed sommeliers and coming away with not just some fine vintages, but a fuller appreciation and love of the region.